jlangch/venice/README.md

 ## REPL

+Venice comes with a simple REPL that does not provide command line editing.

-start the REPL with `java -jar venice.jar`
+Start the REPL with `java -jar venice.jar`

 ```sh
 venice> (+ 1 1)